Our mission is to provide professional quality performance opportunities to all area dancers and quality performances to central Ohio audiences.

 Our dancers come from many different studios and communities throughout central Ohio, ranging in age from 8-18 with adults joining the group for guest appearances and stage productions.

-The Central Ohio Youth Ballet (COYB) is celebrating its 23rd anniversary season beginning with the 2017 production of The Nutcracker.
-The company began in the fall of 1994 when a dream and a need partnered.
+The Central Ohio Youth Ballet is celebrating its 24th anniversary season beginning with the 2018 production of The Nutcracker.
+The company began in the Fall of 1994 when a dream and a need partnered.

 Robert and Lisa Cole sought to work with youth in Licking County and the Central Ohio area.
 They were approached by a group of 20 well-trained dancers from Coshocton, Ohio whose studio had had to close and who were seeking training and performing opportunities.
 Those dancers sparked the beginning of what the Coles had envisioned in creating a quality youth dance company.